Dr. Vincent Verouden is a competition economist with over 20 years’ experience in antitrust, merger control and state aid control.

-From 2014 until 2019, he was Director of the Brussels’ office of E.CA Economics, an economics consultancy firm.
-His consulting activities spanned the fields of antitrust, merger control and state aid control.
-He steered economic consultancy projects both at the EU level and in a number of national jurisdictions (e.g. the Netherlands, Belgium, the UK and Finland).
+From 2014 until 2019, Vincent was Director of the Brussels’ office of E.CA Economics, a consultancy firm in the field of competition economics and regulation.
+He steered consultancy projects both at the EU level and in a number of national jurisdictions (e.g. the Netherlands, Belgium, the UK and Finland).
 He has testified as an economic expert in court and has acted as a court‐appointed expert.

 In 2019‐2020, Vincent worked in the unit “State Aid ‐‐ Energy and Environment” (DG Competition) as an economist and policy officer.
 Subsequently, during 2020-2021, he was a member of the European Commission’s Recovery & Resilience Task Force, set up in the wake of the Covid crisis to coordinate the implementation of the EU’s Recovery & Resilience Fund (RRF).

 Vincent is a Solvay Fellow at the Vrije Universiteit Brussel and teaches at the Brussels School of Competition’s LL.M. programme.
 He is the author of many publications on competition policy, and a coeditor of the reference book “EU State Aid Control: Law and Economics” (Kluwer, 2017).
 Vincent obtained his Ph.D. in economics from Tilburg University in 2001.